Wilma Smith

 violin

 Born in Fiji and raised in New Zealand, Wilma studied at the New England Conservatory in Boston with Dorothy DeLay (violin) and Louis Krasner (chamber music).
 She was founding First Violinist of the Lydian Quartet, winners of the Naumburg Award for Chamber Music and multiple prizes at Evian, Banff and Portsmouth International String Quartet Competitions.
-She also worked regularly with the Boston Symphony Orchestra and led the Handel and Haydn Society Orchestra and the Harvard Chamber Orchestra before returning to New Zealand as founding First Violinist of the New Zealand String Quartet.
+She also worked regularly with the Boston Symphony Orchestra and led the Harvard Chamber Orchestra and Handel and Haydn Society Orchestra before being lured back to New Zealand as founding First Violinist of the New Zealand String Quartet.
+Those early years of the NZSQ were marked by an extensive Australian tour for Musica Viva and a residency and performances at the Tanglewood Festival.